FPGA Design for Embedded Systems Training Course

 Yocto Project

-28 HoursIn this instructor-led, live training conducted in Bulgaria, participants will learn how to establish a build system for embedded Linux based on the Yocto Project.
+28 HoursIn this instructor-led live training in Bulgaria, participants will learn how to create a build system for embedded Linux based on the Yocto Project.

-- Comprehend the fundamental principles of a Yocto Project build system, including recipes, metadata, and layers.
+- Understand the fundamental concepts behind a Yocto Project build system, including recipes, metadata, and layers.

-- Create a Linux image and operate it under emulation.
+- Build a Linux image and run it under emulation.

-- Reduce the time and effort required for building embedded Linux systems.
+- Save time and energy building embedded Linux systems.